-The MBTA has completed the design of Four Corners Station.
-A Notice to Proceed was issued to S&R Construction Enterprises, Inc. on January 28, 2010 with anticipated completion by December 2012.
+Four Corners Station is under construction and 35% complete.
+A Notice to Proceed was issued to S&R Construction Enterprises, Inc. on January 28, 2010.
+The project is on schedule for substantial completion by December 2012.

 The Talbot Avenue Station and Talbot and Woodrow Avenue Bridges Replacement Project was advertised in May 2010, with a bid opening held.
 This construction package includes the rehabilitation of the Talbot Avenue and Woodrow Avenue Bridges.
-The MBTA Board of Directors authorized award of a \$15.9 million construction contract to Barletta Construction, and the MBTA expects to issue a Notice to Proceed in Aug./Sept.
+The MBTA Board of Directors authorized award of a \$15.9 million construction contract to Barletta Construction, and the MBTA issued the Notice of Award on Sept.
+10th, 2010; Notice to Proceed to be issued in October upon provision of insurance/bonding requirements.
 An approximately two-year construction period is anticipated, with the completion of the station and the bridges by October/November 2012.

-Newmarket Station ,as of Aug.
-16th, 2010, is being advertised for construction bid.
-Bid opening is scheduled for Sept.
+Newmarket Station construction bid opening was held on Sept.
 16th, 2010.
-The MBTA anticipates that the contract can be presented to the MBTA Board of Directors for its approval in November 2010 and a Notice to Proceed issued shortly thereafter.
+The MBTA Board of Directors at its Oct.
+6th, 2010 meeting authorized a contract award to S & R Construction Enterprises.
+Issuance of Notice to Proceed is pending.
 An approximately two-year construction period is anticipated, with the completion of this station expected in late fall of 2012.

 The proposed Blue Hill Avenue Station has been the subject of significant community discussion over the past several months.
 A number of direct abutters have expressed concerns that the initial design concept developed to 60% by the MBTA - which includes two platforms adjacent to abutting properties - could negatively impact abutters.
-Responding to these concerns, the MBTA changed the design to incorporate a center island platform; the MBTA developed a 60% design of this new concept plan.
+Responding to these concerns, the MBTA changed the design to incorporate a center island platform, and the MBTA developed a 60% design of this new concept plan.
 The MBTA has continued to encounter opposition from abutters, however, as residents continue to question the need for and appropriateness of a station in this location.
-The MBTA has responded to the immediate neighborhood concerns by taking a step back in the planning/design process and preparing an analyses of alternative station locations.
-Additionally, additional analysis of noise impact and mitigation measures is underway.
+The MBTA has responded to the immediate neighborhood concerns by taking a step back in the planning/design process and preparing an analysis of alternative station locations.
+Additional analysis of noise impact and mitigation measures is underway.